 ― one way street, Tuesday, 2 February 2016 23:46 (four years ago) link

 Not super explicitly about trans issues (it's kind of a play about the way memories become unspeakable but also about transformation and sexual awakening i suppose) but i really enjoyed "A Ride on the Irish Cream"http://www.nytimes.com/2016/01/13/theater/erin-markey-a-ride-on-the-irish-cream-and-her-off-kilter-spirit.html

 I'm a big fan of Erin's and working with her tangentially on a Barbra Streisand piece she's doing in April:http://www.greenwichhouse.org/announcements/uncharted-erin-markey-and-emily-bate

-― from the perspective of a gay man, i will post them now (forksclovetofu), Wednesday, 3 February 2016 03:28 (three years ago) link
+― from the perspective of a gay man, i will post them now (forksclovetofu), Wednesday, 3 February 2016 03:28 (four years ago) link

 Erin's partner, Becca Blackwell (who was great in Irish Cream) has a new piece about trans issues called "They Themself and Schmermhttp://www.abronsartscenter.org/performances/becca-blackwell-they.html

 Southern Comfort will be opening at The Public shortly; it's based on the classic film of the same name (which is also getting a one night revival at IFC)http://www.ifccenter.com/films/southern-comfort/http://www.publictheater.org/en/Public-Theater-Season/Southern-Comfort/